Zywave/booster/src/_areas/design-system/components/tooltips.md

 ![Use a dotted blue underline as an alternative to trigger Tooltips on terminologies, or short phrases when additional explaination is needed.](/images/do-–-3.svg)

 <docs-do>
-Use a dotted blue underline as an alternative to trigger Tooltips on terminologies, or short phrases when additional explaination is needed.
+Use a dotted blue underline as an alternative to trigger Tooltips on terminologies or short phrases when additional explanation is needed.
 </docs-do>

 </div>